Best Selling Colours

 Peelable Glass Paint Top 20

 For Peelable Glass Paint the game changes radically between pack sizes with minor variations across the years.
-The larger 750ml tins are predominantly used for shading in greenhouses, conservatories, balcony screening and commercial properties leading to a palette predominantly built with natural heritage tones.
+The larger 750ml tins are predominantly used for shading or screening in greenhouses, conservatories, balcony screening and commercial properties leading to a palette led by neutrals and built with natural heritage tones.

 In 2022 Dragon Red, Purple Puffin and Wizard Yellow entered into the top charts as people experiment more with large designs incorporating vibrant and rainbow colours.
 Goblin Green was the only coloured translucent that pops into the Top 20 for 750ml tins from 2019-2021and is due to the fact that plants react well to the colour green, and tend to grow well under its influence.